-Medigap is extra health insurance that you buy from a private company to pay health care costs not covered by Original Medicare, such as co-payments, deductibles, and health care if you travel outside the U.S. Medigap policies don't cover long-term care, such as stays in a nursing facility, or dental care, vision care, hearing aids, eyeglasses, and private-duty nursing.
+Medigap is extra health insurance that you buy from a private company to pay health care costs not covered by Original Medicare, such as co-payments, deductibles, and health care if you travel outside the U.S. Medigap policies don't cover long-term care, dental care, vision care, hearing aids, eyeglasses, and private-duty nursing.
 Most plans do not cover prescription drugs.

-Medigap policies are only available to people who already have Medicare Part A for hospital services and Medicare Part B for doctor services.
-People who have a Medicare Advantage plan cannot get a Medigap plan (and shouldn't need one.)
+Medigap policies are only available to people who already have Medicare Part A, which helps pay for hospital services, and Medicare Part B, which covers the cost for doctor services.
+People who have a Medicare Advantage plan cannot get a Medigap plan.

 Standard Medigap plans are labeled A through N and offer different levels of health coverage.
-Plans E, H, I, and J are no longer available to new subscribers.
+Plans C, E, F, H, I, and J are no longer available to new subscribers.

 Premiums vary among insurance companies, but the benefits of each standard Medigap plan are always the same.
-For instance, a Medigap Plan C policy should offer set benefits no matter which company you buy it from.
+For instance, a Medigap Plan C policy offers set benefits no matter which company you buy it from.
 However, standard Medigap policies are different in Massachusetts, Minnesota, and Wisconsin.

 For a Medigap plan, you pay a monthly premium to the insurance company in addition to your Medicare Part B premium.
 The cost of your Medigap policy depends on the type of plan you buy, the insurance company, your location, and your age.
 A standardized Medigap policy is guaranteed renewable -- even if you have health problems -- if you pay your premiums on time.

 However, you may have to wait up to six months for coverage if you have a pre-existing health condition.
-The insurer through which you buy your Medigap policy can refuse to cover out-of-pocket costs during that period.
-After six months, the Medigap policy will cover the pre-existing condition.
-The exception to this rule is if you buy a Medigap policy during your open enrollment period and have had continuous "creditable coverage," or a health insurance policy for the six months before buying a policy.
+The insurer through which you buy your Medigap policy can refuse to cover out-of-pocket costs for pre-existing conditions during that period.
+After six months, the Medigap policy must cover the pre-existing condition.
+The exception to this rule is if you buy a Medigap policy during your open enrollment period and have had continuous "creditable coverage," or a health insurance policy for the six months before buying a Medigap policy.
 The Medigap insurance company cannot withhold coverage for a pre-existing condition in that case.